 Perez is pursuing a civil lawsuit against Amazon in an effort to recover compensation to cover the costs of his injuries.
 However, Michael Krzak hopes that this lawsuit will also help raise awareness to the issue of delivery driver accidents, as well as bring about positive change in terms of liability.
 When Amazon or other delivery companies impose delivery quotas, windows of time when deliveries must be made and other qualifications for deliveries, there is a strong argument that they are in control of the drivers, which under the law would make them an agent for whom Amazon could be liable.

-The attorneys at Krzak Rundio Law Group are dedicated to helping injury victims in Chicago, IL.
+The attorneys at Krzak Rundio Gorman, Injury Attorneys are dedicated to helping injury victims in Chicago, IL.
 Whether you were hurt in a delivery vehicle accident, a car crash, truck accident, rideshare accident, an instance of medical malpractice, or another incident, we are here to help.
 We treat every case with the utmost care and compassion, while also utilizing our knowledge and experience to secure the best possible outcomes for our clients.
 If you need to discuss your injury case with a Chicago personal injury lawyer, contact us to schedule a free consultation.